Skip to main content

 2. Install the Sumo Logic tailing sidecar operator.

-3. Add the following annotation in addition to the existing annotations in kafka-metrics-sumologic-telegraf.yaml file.
+3. Add the following annotation to the existing annotations in kafka-metrics-sumologic-telegraf.yaml file.

 annotations: